Kaos599/PropertyLoop/README.md

 Ask about specific property problems:
 > "There's a water leak under my kitchen sink.
 What should I do?"

+Upload an image of the issue for better analysis:
+> [Upload image] "What's wrong with this wall and how can I fix it?"

+### Follow-up Questions
+The chatbot maintains context for natural follow-ups:
+> "How much would it cost to repair?"
+> "Is this something I can do myself?"

 ### Tenancy Questions
 Inquire about common rental situations:
 > "My landlord wants to increase my rent.
 How much notice should they give me?"